-- Click a situation that you would like to explore
+- Click the Situation that you would like to explore

 - Review the basic information about each situation

-In addition to know the basic details, you can perform some actions in the Situations feed which are described as follows.
+In addition to knowing the basic details, you can perform some actions in the Situations feed which are described as follows:

-Enlarge: You can maximize the situations feed by clicking on button.
-A screen appears with all active situations where you can check a box next to each situation and click Closed button to change the status of a situation.
+Enlarge: You can maximize the situation feed by clicking on button.
+A screen appears with all active situations where you can check a box next to each situation and click Closed button to change the status of a Situation.

 Search: Search a situation using a title, summary, external ID, Signal ID, and situation ID in the search field to get your desired situation.